luizbaldi/tic-tac-toe/README.md

 # tic-tac-toe
-A simple tic-tac-toe game built with GreenSock and Bootstrap
+A simple tic-tac-toe game built with GreenSock and handmade CSS

 ##Intention
 The ideia of this project came from a college project, during the Software Engineer course.